yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-commons/README.md

 ## Exercise #1 - Generator Functions

-In this Exercise you are provided with `fibonacci` function declaration.
+In this Exercise, you are provided with `fibonacci` function declaration.

-Your Objective is to:
+Your objectives are to:

-- refactor `fibonacci` function declaration to a generator function
+- Refactor `fibonacci` function declaration to a generator function
-- when `fibonacci` is called/yielded should returns a fibonacci number
+- Implement it in such way that when it is called/yielded it should return a the next Fibonacci number

 Example: